jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Currently *lukeghg* package is in GitHub.
 Sample minimum gitgonfig file for Git is available in [Git](Git) directory.
 Download it, edit your name, email address and install it as *.gitconfig* in your home directory.

-## ToDo
-There is a bit to do to reorganise the *lukeghg* package so that it is a proper Python package
-in Python Package Index (PyPI) installable simply by `pip install lukeghg` to use out of the box.

 ## Reading

 + https://sorvi-int1.ns.luke.fi/sorvi-guides/ug/